-- (A) John Doe and Mary Doe convey their title, which was acquired as "John and Mary Doe"? - (B) John T. Doe and Mary Doe convey their title which was acquired as "John T. and Mary Doe"?

-NOTE: If a full middle name is used instead of the initial, for example: John Townsend Doe and Mary Doe convey their title which was acquired as "John Townsend and Mary Doe", the title is not marketable.
+- (A) John Doe and Mary Doe convey their title, which was acquired as "John and Mary Doe"? - (B) John T. Doe and Mary Doe convey their title which was acquired as "John T. and Mary Doe"? - Answer: Yes, in each case. - NOTE: If a full middle name is used instead of the initial, for example: John Townsend Doe and Mary Doe convey their title which was acquired as "John Townsend and Mary Doe", the title is not marketable.